robot297/JAG_8_2019/grades/Lab 8 Questions.md

 Add these components to AgileWaterfallGUI.form.
 Again, use these names.

 **JTextField projectName**
 **JSlider peopleOnTeam**  This should take values between 1 and 300.
+Add JLabels "1" and "300" to indicate the start and end values.
 **JCheckBox firmDeadlines**
 **JCheckBox experienceAllPhases**
 **JCheckBox qualityControl**